chadagreene/ITS_LIVE/README.md

 **`itslive_flowline`** calculates flowlines from itslive velocity mosaics.

+**`itslive_displacement`** similar to `itslive_flowline`, but calculates the position of point(s) after a specified time interval.
+For example, where was a certain grid point 3.5 year ago?
+Enter its coordinates with a dt value of -3.5 to find out.

 **`itslive_tsplot`** plots a single grid cell of IT_LIVE velocity observations as a timeseries plot.

 ## Requirements